telerik/blazor-docs/components/treelist/templates/filter.md

 </TelerikTreeList>

 @code {
-    FilterCellTemplateContext theFilterContext { get; set; }
+    private FilterCellTemplateContext theFilterContext { get; set; }

-    public decimal?
+    private decimal?
 MinValue { get; set; }

-    public decimal?
+    private decimal?
 MaxValue { get; set; }

-    async Task SetupFilterRule()
+    private async Task SetupFilterRule()
     {
-        // set up min value filter - there is one default filter descriptor
-        // that alredy has the field set up, so we use that for the MIN filter
+        // by default, the Composite FilterDescriptor from the context contains two FilterDescriptor instances.
+        // Get the filter values from the NumericTextBoxes in the template and populate them in the FilterDescriptor instances.
-        // and set up a value and operator var filter1 = theFilterContext.FilterDescriptor.FilterDescriptors[0] as FilterDescriptor;
+        // Alter the default filter operators to achieve the desired filtering behavior var filter1 = theFilterContext.FilterDescriptor.FilterDescriptors[0] as FilterDescriptor;
         filter1.Value = MinValue == null ? int.MinValue : MinValue;
         filter1.Operator = FilterOperator.IsGreaterThan;

-        // set up max value filter - we may have to crete a new filter descriptor
+        var filter2 = theFilterContext.FilterDescriptor.FilterDescriptors[1] as FilterDescriptor;
-        // if there wasn't one already so we prepare it first and check whether we have the second filter var filter2Val = MaxValue == null ? int.MaxValue : MaxValue;
+        filter2.Value = MaxValue == null ? int.MaxValue : MaxValue;
-        var filter2 = new FilterDescriptor("Age", FilterOperator.IsLessThan, filter2Val);
-        filter2.MemberType = typeof(decimal);

-        if (theFilterContext.FilterDescriptor.FilterDescriptors.Count > 1)
-        {
-            theFilterContext.FilterDescriptor.FilterDescriptors[1] = filter2;
+        filter2.Operator = FilterOperator.IsLessThan;
-        }
-        else
-        {
-            theFilterContext.FilterDescriptor.FilterDescriptors.Add(filter2);
-        }

         // ensure logical operator between the two filters is AND (it is the default, but we showcase the option) theFilterContext.FilterDescriptor.LogicalOperator = FilterCompositionLogicalOperator.And;